 The Executive Board of PDET, fulfilling both the role of directors under company law and trustees under charity law, exercise the powers and carry out the duties of PDET.
-The Board of Directors is responsible to the members of PDET as well as the parents, pupils and staff at its academies.
-Directors work with the local governing bodies to ensure the quality of education and financial management provided at each academy.
+The Board of Directors is responsible to the Members of PDET as well as the parents, pupils and staff at its academies.
+Directors work with the local governing boards to ensure the quality of education and financial management provided at each academy.

-Miranda Robinson – Chief Executive of PDET
+Duncan Mills – Chief Executive of PDET

 Helen Buckley – Legal Director

 Helen is a Solicitor and National Leader of Governance.
 Her experience has been predominantly as a City lawyer for many years and then subsequently she undertook an in-house legal counsel role to broaden her knowledge.
-Currently she is the Legal Advisor to PDET and the Diocesan Board of Education.
+Currently she is the Legal & Governance Advisor to PDET and the Diocesan Board of Education.
 Helen has been Chair of Governors for many years of a successful small rural primary school.

 Additional Non Executive Directors:

 Margaret was Headteacher of Bishop Stopford School, a Church of England converter academy for 16 years.
 During this time, she was a National Leader of Education (and Bishop Stopford was designated a National Support School).
 She was a member of the first Fellowship Commission of NLEs reporting to the Secretary of State, and she sat on the Secondary Heads Reference Group at the DfE for over 10 years.
 Margaret is currently a director of the Woodard Corporation and sits on its Education committee.
 She is also a director of the Woodard Academies Trust, chairing the WAT’s Education committee.